ALMA Lensing Cluster Survey: $HST$ and $Spitzer$ Photometry of 33 Lensed Fields Built with CHArGE: Photometry

 For the first model pass we generate IRAC model images for all objects in the \textit{HST} detection catalog, brighter than AB = 24, by using the aforementioned convolved \textit{HST} source cutouts, transformed into (position - dependent) IRAC PSFs.
 A least square fit of the low resolution IRAC cutouts is then performed to the real data, where the normalization acts as the only free parameter.
 We additionally derive any small residual shift between the reference \textit{HST} and target IRAC mosaics, by using the generated IRAC model and mosaic images.

 For the second model pass, we now focus on fainter \textit{HST} galaxies, with AB $<27$.
 IRAC models are then generated as before, with the least square normalizations now being adopted as the IRAC flux density measurement for each source.
 The diagonal of the covariance of the model design matrix is adopted as the photometric variance.
-An additional model refinement with \textsc{GALFIT} \citep{peng02}, is performed on sources for which the total SN is more than 50.
-For this we have used a single S\'ersic model \citep{sersic}.
-This often significantly improves the IRAC residuals, which is likely a combination of 1) an imperfect transformation between the \textit{HST} and IRAC PSFs and 2) true morphological differences between F160W and the IRAC bands, for example the color gradients.
+Often there are clear systematic residuals in the fits for the brightest sources, which are likely due to a combination of 1) an imperfect transformation between the \textit{HST} and IRAC PSFs and 2) true morphological differences between F160W and the IRAC bands, for example the color gradients.
+To improve the IRAC morphological model for those cases, we fit the IRAC images of all sources with total S/N $> 50$ directly with \textsc{GALFIT} \citep{peng02} assuming a single S\'ersic model \citep{sersic} and using the IRAC PSF.
 We note that we are not interested in the \textsc{GALFIT} parameters, but rather in the best empirical description of each IRAC morphological component.
-We do not adopt the "mag" of the \textsc{GALFIT} fit, but rather refit the model normalizations and covariances as in the previous steps, now using the \textsc{GALFIT} model cutouts in place of the \textit{HST}-based models for the sources that have them.
-We show an example of the images processed with our pipeline in \autoref{fig:resid}.
+We do not adopt the ``mag'' of the \textsc{GALFIT} fit, but rather refit the model normalizations and covariances as in the previous steps, now using the \textsc{GALFIT} model cutouts in place of the \textit{HST}-based models for the sources that have them.
+We show an example of the images processed with our pipeline in \autoref{fig:resid}, which also demonstrates the improvement in the model residuals after the \textsc{GALFIT} refinement.

 As the IRAC flux densities are based on morphological model fits, we consider them to be on the same "total" scale as the aperture-corrected \textit{HST} photometry.
 These are the IRAC flux densities that we will use for all our future data analysis.
 In addition to the model flux density fits, we also perform a simple aperture photometry measurement on our images, by using a $D$ = 3."0 apertures, similar to the approach taken in \citet{shipley18}.
 Using the IRAC PSF curves of growth we then correct the aperture flux densities into total flux density.
 The model, aperture and aperture corrected flux density measurements are all available in the final version of the catalog.
 In \autoref{tab:fields} we list all the names, coordinates and coverage areas of all 33 cluster fields covered by ALCS.
 We would also like to note that for the Hubble Frontier Fields, we do not make a distinction between the parallels or the cluster, and rather treat the entire mosaic, and objects within it, to be contained within a single field.